dombrant/100-days-of-code/r1-log.md

 ### R1D34 (February 6th, 2018)
 Today I read [I just asked 23,000 developers what they think of JavaScript.](https://medium.freecodecamp.org/i-just-asked-23-000-developers-what-they-think-of-javascript-heres-what-i-learned-9a06b61998fa).
 It was a good article, it gives a perspective on how many different areas of interest there are within web development.

+### R1D35 (February 7th, 2018)
+Today I did some work with Gulp.
+Today I tried using the concat plugin to merge CSS and JS files.
+I also got the gulp.watch function working, which seems like it will prove to be really useful.